• Skip to primary navigation

 Instructions

-• Heat the butter and olive oil until sizzling add the mushrooms and shrimp and increase the heat to high until the shrimp and mushrooms are gently browned.
+• Heat the oil in a large skillet.
+When it's hot, add the mushrooms and shrimp and increase the heat to high until the shrimp and mushrooms are gently browned.

-• Add the paprika and garlic and cook for a few moments.
+• Reduce the heat to medium-low.
+Add the butter, paprika and garlic and cook for another minute until the garlic is no longer raw.

-• Season to taste with salt and pepper, then add the sherry and de-glaze.
+• Season to taste with salt and pepper and crushed red pepper (optional), then add the wine and reduce by half.
 Finally toss in the parsley and serve immediately.

 More